arvin1367/3-D-Deformation-Inversion/README.md

 ## What is this repository for?

 A MATLAB toolbox for automatically calculating SAR-derived 3-D deformation maps of glacier, landslide, and land subsidence.
-Please cite this paper（https://doi.org/10.1016/j.envsoft.2024.106074）where the toolbox was proposed.
+Please cite this paper where the toolbox was proposed. https://doi.org/10.1016/j.envsoft.2024.106074

 ## How do I get set up?